“The world changes. This is the biggest problem in markets.” – Bill Miller, former chairmen of Legg Mason Capital Management

 Source: Koyfin

-We should note often safe-haven assets move higher before an event happens.
+We should note safe-haven assets often move higher before an event happens.
 This might run counter to how most investors think, i.e. a geopolitical event happens and then we should seek safe-haven assets.
 Unfortunately, in most cases it’s too late.
 The umbrella is needed before it starts raining.

 What can we learn from market returns and previous geopolitical events?